Peakdetect

 +----+-----+------+--------+----------+--------+

-The output is a dictionary containing a single dataframe (df) that can be of use for follow-up analysis.
+The output is a dictionary containing a single dataframe (df) that provides comprehensive information for follow-up analysis.
 See: findpeaks.findpeaks.findpeaks.peaks1d()

 _images/1dpeaks_peakdetect.png